-Method:

-1) Transportation network analyses, 2) Transportation Plan and amendments, 3) air quality conformity, 4) planning & environmental linkages.
+Method: 1) Transportation network analyses, 2) Transportation Plan and amendments, 3) air quality conformity, 4) planning & environmental linkages, 5) Strategic Highway Network/U.S. Department of Defense coordination, and 6) Federal Land Management Agency coordination.
 The network analyses will use GIS software, network modeling software and emission software with traffic, land use and census data to simulate traffic patterns and show how various changes affect segments of the transportation network.
 The documentation from the transportation studies and network analyses will be used in efforts to amend the Official Thoroughfare Plan and the Functional Classification System on an as needed basis.
 All activities will promote and assist in the maintenance of an up-to-date transportation plan.
 Work may be conducted in-house or through consulting services.